 Most of those travelling to New Zealand will add a Skydive to their bucket list.
 There are many locations to jump, most offering a 15,000 ft freefall.
-Some of our favourites: Bay of Islands to get a glimpse of New Zealand’s very northern coast, a Skydive over New Zealand’s largest lake (Lake Taupo), Abel Tasman for views of both the north and south island, Queenstown or Wanaka to experience the snow capped southern alps or Franz Josef for aerial views of neighbouring Glaciers.
+Some of our favourites: Bay of Islands to get a glimpse of New Zealand’s very northern coast, a Skydive in Lake Taupo over New Zealand’s largest lake, Abel Tasman for views of both the north and south island, Skydiving in Lake Wanaka or Queenstown to experience the snow capped southern alps or Franz Josef for aerial views of neighbouring Glaciers.

 If you have yet to try Canyoning – New Zealand is the place to do it!
 Canyoning involves getting from one place to another by combining Abseiling, Rock Climbing, Jumping, Swimming, Sliding & Zip Lining through waterfalls, fresh water lakes and gorges.
 Our favourite day tours depart from Auckland & Queenstown with half day and full day options available.

 For those thrill seekers, Aerobatic flights are up there with Bungy Jumping and Skydiving!
+If you are looking for a scary activity then learning to fly in Wanaka is for you.
 Wanaka is one of the cheapest places to learn how to fly an aerobatic plane.
 You get to control the fast paced planes through barrel rolls, vertical drops and more!
 Not only that, the views of Lake Wanaka are stunning as you experience the effects of G – Force.

 New Zealand sure does love Jet Boats!
 You can organise a Jet Boat tour of Auckland Harbour, Huka Falls and Queenstown!
 They will have you whizzing, speeding and 360 degree spinning at speeds of 85 km/hr – the ultimate experience if you are looking for that adrenaline rush!

 Jump into a gigantic inflatable ball and roll down a hill.
 Sound like a great idea?
 Zorb is a must!
-Zorb is available in Rotorua, New Zealand’s north island.
+You can Zorb in Rotorua, New Zealand’s north island.
 There are 3 options: ZORBIT (a dry ride option), ZYDRO (our fav option – add water to the mix) & ZURF (grab a boogie board and attempt to surf your way down).

 Rotorua is one of the craziest places in New Zealand to White Water Raft down some pretty epic rapids!
-Kaitiaki Adventures offer half day adventures along Kaituna River - home to the world's largest commercially rafted vertical rapid - 7m Tutea Falls!
+White Water Rafting in Rotorua is a really popular activity in New Zealand and will have you slipping, bumping and sliding along Kaituna River - home to the world's largest commercially rafted vertical rapid - 7m Tutea Falls!
 Not only is this a scary (and safe) experience - but is actually very cultural!
 The guides kick off the experience with a welcome song to the spirits of Kaituna - a must do!
 Tours can be booked from the Base Rotorua.

 The Waitomo Cave system in New Zealand’s north island is home to the Glow Worm and an adventure playground for adults!
-There are many ways to explore the caves: Abseil or Tube your way through the underground tunnels and rivers.
+There are many ways to explore the caves: taking a Black Water Rafting & Tubing tour is a popular way to make your way through the underground tunnels and rivers.
 Don’t forget to look up – the glowing worms will resemble a million fairy lights!

 This is one of our favourite Queenstown activities.
 The adventure begins at the very top of the Queenstown Skyline Gondola.
-You will Ziptrek your way from tree to tree to the very bottom.
+Ziptrek Ecotours will have you ziplining from tree to tree to the very bottom.
 Along the way your guides will educate you on Maori culture, local history and the significance of the surrounding environment.
 So much fun!